edwin-finance/docs/README.md

     visible: true
 ---

-# Edwin - The DeFAI Layer
+# edwin - The DeFAI Layer

 ## The Missing Bridge in DeFAI

 The world of finance is experiencing two parallel revolutions.
 AI frameworks like [LangChain](https://github.com/langchain-ai/langchain), [Eliza](https://github.com/elizaos/eliza), and [G.A.M.E](https://github.com/game-by-virtuals/game-python/tree/main) have transformed software development, creating autonomous agents that reason and execute complex tasks.
 Simultaneously, DeFi protocols like [Aave](https://aave.com/), [Uniswap](https://uniswap.org/), and [Morpho](https://morpho.xyz/) have built an open, programmable financial system managing billions in assets.
 Yet a critical gap exists - AI frameworks excel at decision-making but lack native DeFi capabilities, while DeFi protocols remain isolated from AI systems.
 Each protocol speaks its own language, uses unique interfaces, and requires specialized knowledge to integrate, creating a barrier between these two revolutionary technologies.

-#### What is Edwin?
+#### What is edwin?

-Edwin enables AI agents built on top of AI frameworks to interact with DeFi protocols seamlessly.
-By providing a universal interface and handling blockchain operations securely, **Edwin serves as the infrastructure layer that bridges the gap between AI and DeFi, unlocking the potential of autonomous financial agents - DeFAI.**
+edwin enables AI agents built on top of AI frameworks to interact with DeFi protocols seamlessly.
+By providing a universal interface and handling blockchain operations securely, **edwin serves as the infrastructure layer that bridges the gap between AI and DeFi, unlocking the potential of autonomous financial agents - DeFAI.**

 <figure><img src=".gitbook/assets/Edwin Diagram (11).png" alt=""><figcaption></figcaption></figure>

 ### Architecture

-Edwin consists of several core components that work together to enable DeFAI agents:
+edwin consists of several core components that work together to enable DeFAI agents:

 #### Core Components